 It’s also useful for trekkers to understand that their tips go a long way in supporting the mountain crew.
 While all reputable tour operators offer their mountain crew good and fair wages, tips are an important supplementary income.
 And foreign currencies often go a long way indeed in Tanzania.

 How much should I tip?

 A final note.
-You’ll want to draw money before heading to Kilimanjaro.
+You’ll want to bring money with you to Tanzania.
 This is because there aren’t any opportunities just before the tipping ceremony to get your hands on cash.
-This means drawing cash in Arusha or Moshi, the two hubs where people stay before heading to Kilimanjaro National Park.
+You will need to carry the money with you on the climb.
+Bring the money with you, in US dollars.
+You can draw cash in Arusha or Moshi at the ATMs, however unless you are visiting these towns you might not have time.
+It’s easier to just have the money with you ready.
 We recommend you bring along a little plastic bag, draw cash and seal it in there.
 You can then stow the dosh at the bottom of your backpack and forget about it till the necessary moment.
 You’ll be super grateful come the tipping ceremony that you were well organised and can show your appreciation to the crew for all of their hard work and support.

 Ensure you have the correct currency

 You can tip your mountain crew in US dollars or Tanzanian shillings.

 Please note that your US dollar notes need to be untorn and unmarked, and also printed after 2006, otherwise the banks in Tanzania won’t accept them.
 So be sure to check every note before you get on that plane!